windwp/nvim-autopairs/README.md

     Rule("$$","$$","tex")
 })

--- you can use some builtin condition
+-- you can use some built-in condition

 local cond = require('nvim-autopairs.conds')
 print(vim.inspect(cond))